csijcs/snakepipes/README.rst

 Here -d should be the directory with the output of the DNA-mapping pipeline, and it will also direct the output of the ChIP-seq pipeline there.
 If your samples are not single end then remove the --single-end flag.
 Also modify the genome_build (i.e. hg19) to suit your purposes).

 If you have not run the DNA-mapping pipeline first, then you can still run the pipeline directly from BAM files.
-In this case, put all of your .bam files into a folder called "bams" (or whatever you want).
-You will also need the from_bam.yaml file from above in the working directory.
+In this case, put all of your .bam files into a folder called "bams".
+You will also need to supply the path to the from_bam.yaml in the snakepipes foler downloaded from this hub.
 Additional parameters (such as fragment length) can also be modified in this file.
 Then run:

-``ChIP-seq -d /PATH/TO/OUTPUT/DIR --fromBam /PATH/TO/bams --configfile from_bam.yaml --local -j 10 --single-end hg19 sample_config.yaml``
+``ChIP-seq -d /PATH/TO/OUTPUT/DIR --fromBam /PATH/TO/bams --configfile /PATH/TO/snakepipes/from_bam.yaml --local -j 10 --single-end hg19 sample_config.yaml``

 There will be various folder outputs, including some QC, but the peak files will be in the MACS2 folder.
 In the future we will likely implement some additional QC measures, such as cross-correlation ("phantom peaks"), and possibly add modules for DiffBind and other downstream analysis.
 For now this will get the reads mapped and peaks called effectively.